Empowering Ocean Guardians Across Latin America

 Language: Italian

-Some feedback from the participants from these modules in their own words:
+Participants shared their reflections on the modules in their own words:

 Bidyutlata Patra, India